supersonicfox/supersonicfox.github.io/source/_posts/2014-09-19-el-camino-del-diablo.markdown

 Returning a 'B' is a different topic, but understanding a 'B' is a gateway to understanding the insanity of 'slice'.
 Which is incredibly awesome!!!

-## More

-More on El Camino as soon as possible.